 Welcome to sunshine and lollie pop land.
-Here, the neighborhoods are quiet and family-oriented, the schools are great, and the streets are safe to park on.
+Here, the neighborhoods are quiet.
 Places that attract a bad element, such as rundown bars and liquor stores, are all far, far away… which is how the residents here like it.

 Montclaire.
-Safe, scenic, and an easy commute.
+Scenic, and an easy commute.
 If you can afford it, you will love it!

 Piedmont.
 Slightly more affordable, and experiencing a little renaissance.

 Rockridge.
 Upscale, with quirky shops, a burgeoning art scene, and just a few blocks to BART.

 The lower hills are a great middle ground.
 Here you’ll find the bridge to the upscale.
 Here, you can find both quiet neighborhoods and areas of young singles seizing the day, night, and early morning with the drunken intensity of their age.

 Grand Lake.
 Right by the lake and jam-packed with joggers.